zhunzhong07/IDE-baseline-Market-1501/README.md

-# Code for ID-discriminative Embedding (IDE) baseline on Market-1501 Person Re-identification Dataset
+# Code for IDE baseline on Market-1501
 =============
-This code was used for experiments with IDE for Market-1501 dataset.
+This code was used for experiments with ID-discriminative Embedding (IDE) for Market-1501 dataset.

 If you find this code useful in your research, please consider citing: